 The application season is in again!
 Are you ready with your personal statement for the American Medical College Application Service (AMCAS), a service to save you time when applying to various medical schools.
 It helps you apply for several medical schools than applying to each one of them manually.
-No matter how convenient, you still have to focus on how to write a personal statement for university using the AMCAS guidelines.
+No matter how convenient, you still have to focus on how to write a medical personal statement review using the AMCAS guidelines.

 AMCAS Personal Statement Length and Tips